2023–2024 DrPH Student Handbook

 These competencies are met through several programmatic requirements:

-- Participation in all required and elective courses necessary for completion of DrPH degree requirements as defined by the UC Berkeley School of Public Health faculty and the UC Berkeley Graduate Division.
+- Participate in all required and elective courses necessary for completion of degree requirements as defined by the UC Berkeley School of Public Health and the UC Berkeley Graduate Division.
 This coursework may include prerequisite coursework based on the student’s previous academic activities.
 Prerequisite course units will not count toward the 48 units required for doctoral course work.

-- Participation in a research residency or professional residency in a public health setting in which the student has the opportunity to advance knowledge and leadership skills, identify data for dissertation research, conduct analyses, and participate in decision-making.
+- Participate in a professional residency in a public health setting to advance knowledge and gain leadership skills, conduct analyses, and participate in decision-making.

-- Preparation for and completion of the Qualifying Examination to demonstrate the student’s knowledge, integration, and application of theory, methods, and substantive knowledge in preparation for the Dissertation.
+- Prepare for and complete the qualifying examination to demonstrate the student’s substantive knowledge and application of theory and methods in research.

-- Submitting a Human Subjects protocol which must be filed and approved by the Committee for the Protection of Human Subjects on the Berkeley Campus prior to initiating any Dissertation-related research.
+- Submit a Human Subjects protocol which must be approved by the Committee for the Protection of Human Subjects at UC Berkeley prior to initiating dissertation research.

-- Completion of a Dissertation that is designed to focus on the analysis and/or solution of a problem or opportunity in public health practice.
+- Complete a dissertation that focuses on the analysis and/or solution of a problem or opportunity in public health practice.